aidardigital/Dev-Sec-Ops/Linux-Foundation/09-Viewing-Files.md

-Here we learn Viewing Files and the Nano Editor Theory
+Viewing Files and the Nano Editor Theory

 # Most Important Commands We Will Use :